Electromaster232/java-apibase/README.md

 # java-flasklike
-A "Flask-like" webserver base for Java
+A "Flask-like" webserver base for Java using the Javalin library.
+Allows you to use annotations to define routes and their parameters.

-This is some code I originally wrote for Raisable.
-It has been pulled out and reused here.
-Quality is not guaranteed.
+This code was originally written for Raisable but is republished in a reduced, unupdated, unmaintained version here for reference purposes.
+Much of this code is extremely old and not production grade (and is not in use within the proper Raisable application), but provides a look at the way this can be achieved in Javalin.

+Code quality is most definitely not guaranteed!